Archive for February, 2011

 Pippi, aka Peepers, Rodent, Rat Dog, *&#@(&^, etc. recently shared her opinion of Mr. MoonCat while occupying the couch with him.
 I told him that it is unclear if she was commenting on his breath or his attempt at whistling.
 Could be a combination of both…

 |Make it STOP!!!|

 Just a note, Mr. MoonCat CAN NOT whistle.
-It is a major cause for amusement around here.
+It is a major cause for amusement around here as Pippi is demonstrating above.
 I have to call/whistle for the dogs (or he has to yell for them) because when he tries to whistle, the dogs all just look at him with their heads cocked to the side as if asking “Why is the air escaping from Daddy’s face while he turns blue?
 Why doesn’t he just have Mom whistle for us?”